 - Seasonality: Summer

-Ingredients to make Peach Jam with Bread Machine
+Ingredients for Making Peach Jam with Bread Maker

-- 25 oz peach Percoche (weight of pulp only)
+- 1.54 lbs Percoche peaches (weight of pulp only)

-- 1/2 packet fruit pectin 1:1 (20 g) or add one apple cut into pieces along with the peaches
+- 1/2 packet fruit pectin 1:1 (20 g) or add an apple in pieces with the peaches

 Tools

-Take the bread machine basket, mount the flat blade, insert half of the peaches, then half of the sugar, again the remaining half of peaches and then the sugar.
+Take the bread maker’s basket, attach the flat blade, add half of the peaches, then half of the sugar, the remaining half of the peaches, and then the sugar.

-Finally add ½ packet of fruit pectin, or a chopped apple, place the basket in the machine, plug it in, program menu 32, and set the time to 2 hours.
+Finally, add ½ packet of fruit pectin or an apple in pieces, place the basket in the machine, plug it in, program it to menu 32, and set the time to 2 hours.

-Start it with the start button and it will do everything by itself.
+Start with the start button, and it will do everything by itself.

-Once everything is complete, turn off the machine, remove the basket, and pour the jam into a heat-resistant container and if we want it creamier, blend it with the immersion blender.
+Once everything is done, turn off the machine, remove the basket, and pour the jam into a heat-resistant container, and if we want it creamier, blend it with an immersion blender.

-Alternatively, you could pass it through a tomato press or blend it with the immersion blender, and we will have a perfect jam to put in glass jars and once closed, let them cool upside down.
+The alternative would be to pass it through a tomato press or blend it with an immersion blender, and we will have a perfect jam to put in glass jars and once closed, let them cool upside down.

-Optionally, once sealed, we can also boil them in a water bath for about 20 minutes, this way the preservation will last longer.
+Optionally, once sealed, we can also boil them in a water bath for about 20 minutes, this way preservation will be longer.